MuraAkshXZ/Shopping-Cart/README.md

 ## DB:
 Embedded H2 DB is setup with following tables:
 ### Product:
 For storing the products available in the market.
-Initially I am loading three products with their initial quantities in the market : TV : 10, LAPTOP: 20, WATCH: 10)

 ### OrderConfirmation:
 For storing the Confirmed Orders.